Cereals Challenge 2018

 The Cereals Challenge is organised by crop production specialists Hutchinsons and farm business management company Velcourt, and aims to encourage a new generation of agronomists and farmers into the industry by offering them a real-time crop to manage.

-At the Launch of this year’s Cereals Challenge on the 8th February in Solihull, Paul Hobson of Hutchinsons, explained the reasoning behind the change.
+At the Launch of this year’s Cereals Challenge on the 14th February in Solihull, Paul Hobson of Hutchinsons, explained the reasoning behind the virtual approach.
 “In previous years, teams have been given a real plot to manage at the Cereals Event site, however with such a geographical spread of teams, this disadvantaged those teams further away who may not have been able to get to the plots during the growing season.
 By creating virtual plots this makes it simpler and fairer for all.”

-“Their barley will still need to be grown and managed as if it were a ‘real’ crop and each team will still have complete responsibility for their crop - from choosing which variety to grow and drilling details through to making the real-time agronomy decisions on inputs,” emphasises Mr Hobson.
+“Their winter wheat will still need to be grown and managed as if it were a ‘real’ crop and each team will still have complete responsibility for their crop - from choosing which variety to grow and drilling details through to making the real-time agronomy decisions on inputs,” emphasises Mr Hobson.
 “The final element of the Challenge is to write a Press Piece which this year will focus on Farm Diversification.
 It will be judged by Niamh Tye and a member of the Guild of Agricultural Journalists, and has a prize for the best story which is addition to the Cereals Challenge prize.
 This element was introduced for the time in 2017 and proved to be a big hit with the teams and added a new dimension to the competition.”.